CERN/TIGRE/README.md

 TIGRE is an open-source toolbox for fast and accurate 3D tomographic reconstruction for any geometry.
-Its focus is on iterative algorithms for improved image quality that have all been optimized to run on GPUs (including multi-GPUs) for improved speed.
-It combines the higher level abstraction of MATLAB or Python (in two separate branches of the toolbox) with the performance of CUDA at a lower level in order to make it both fast and easy to use.
+Its focus is on iterative algorithms for improved image quality that have all been optimized to run on GPUs (including multi-GPUs)<sup>1</sup> for improved speed.
+It combines the higher level abstraction of MATLAB or Python<sup>1</sup>  with the performance of CUDA at a lower level in order to make it both fast and easy to use.

 TIGRE is free to download and distribute: use it, modify it, add to it,